rjstelling/ada/README.md

 - Very low memory footprint.
 Any object should be released ASAP.
 - Minimal network usage.
 Data payload should be as small as possible.
 - Anonymous.
 No users or app related data should be sent to the server.
-- No dependancies.
+- Minimal dependancies.
 The code should not depend on any 3rd pary framework or libary.
+However 1st party dependancies are used.